tomleavy/mls-protocol/draft-ietf-mls-protocol.md

   * If a Remove proposal is present, then the `credential` of the Add KeyPackage MUST present a set of identifiers that is acceptable to the application for the removed participant (as if this were an Update for that participant).
+    The Add KeyPackage and the removed leaf MUST have the same `endpoint_id`.
 * The proposals included by reference in an External Commit MUST meet the following
   conditions:
   * There MUST NOT be any ExternalInit proposals